R\'enyi entropy of single-character CFTs on the torus: Review of computing torus correlators using Wro nskians

 A useful property of the Wro\'nskian is $W_{n-1}= W_n'$, whose proof is straightforward in terms of wedge products.
 Let us define $u_k = \partial^k \mc F_i \dd x^i$.
 Then

 Taking the derivative of $W_n$, using the fact that $\partial u_i = u_{i+1}$, we have

-by the anti--symmetry of the wedge product, which completes the proof.
+by the antisymmetry of the wedge product, which completes the proof.
 We will use this construction to create the differential equation for conformal blocks.
 Since the wedge product distributes over addition, we have

-For this to be zero, the terms in the wedge product must be linearly dependent, so we express the last term as a linear combination of $u_0,\dots u_{n-2}$, giving us
+For this to be zero, the terms in the wedge product must be linearly dependent, so we express the last term as a linear combination of $u_0,\dots, u_{n-2}$, giving us

 with

 Similarly, we can construct each $\phi_k$ using similar arguments: